 Master Basic Multiplication and Division

 A strong foundation in basic multiplication and division is crucial.
 Factors are inherently linked to these operations, and a solid grasp of multiplication tables and division rules will make it easier to identify factors quickly.
-Practice these skills regularly to build fluency.
-For instance, knowing that 7 x 8 = 56 allows you to immediately recognize that 7 and 8 are factors of 56.
+Plus, practice these skills regularly to build fluency.
+Here's a good example: knowing that 7 x 8 = 56 allows you to immediately recognize that 7 and 8 are factors of 56.

 Use Divisibility Rules